Many feared dead after Florida beachfront condo collapses - News Break

 Rescue crews are "doing everything they can to save lives.
 That is ongoing, and they’re not going to rest,” he said.

-Teams of 10 to 12 rescuers at a time entered the rubble with dogs and other equipment, working until they grew tired from the heavy lifting, then making way for a new team, said Florida Chief Financial Officer Jimmy Patronis, the state’s fire marshal.
+Teams of 10 to 12 rescuers were entering the rubble at a time with dogs and other equipment, working until they tire from the heavy lifting, then making way for a new team, said Florida Chief Financial Officer Jimmy Patronis, the state’s fire marshal.

 “They’re not going to stop just because of nightfall,” Patronis told Miami television station WPLG.
 “They just may have a different path they pursue.”